firekyrin/devjoys/README.md

-# devtab
+# devjoys
-common website or tab page for dev
+common website, dev tool, or joys for developer